 Government Code (GC) §1031 establishes minimum selection standards for peace officers.
-It includes minimum criteria on citizenship, age, and education.
+It includes minimum criteria on employment eligibility, age (also see GC §1031.4, below), and education.
 A history of criminal activity, such as a conviction for any felony (GC §1029) or certain misdemeanors (e.g., domestic violence) [California Penal Code (PC) §29805; 18 USC 922(d)(9)], may disqualify a candidate from employment as a peace officer.
 Peace officers must be found to be of good moral character as determined by a thorough background investigation.

-Government Code §1031(f) mandates that peace officers be free of any physical, emotional or mental condition that might adversely affect the exercise of their powers.
-It further stipulates that the evaluation of an emotional and mental condition must be conducted by a licensed psychologist or psychiatrist who has a minimum of five years of experience and has met the POST education and training standards.
+Government Code §1031(f) mandates that peace officers be free of any physical, emotional or mental condition, including bias against race or ethnicity, gender, nationality, religion, disability, or sexual orientation, that might adversely affect the exercise of their powers.
+It further stipulates that the evaluation of emotional and mental condition must be conducted by a licensed psychologist or psychiatrist who has a minimum of five years of experience and has met the POST education and training standards.